 Streets crews currently maintain more than 400 miles of roadways and more than 400 miles of sidewalks throughout the city.
 Workers still must pave, patch cracks and potholes, and repair and install sidewalks in the heat.
-Last year, crews repaired more than 4,600 potholes.
+Last year, crews repaired more than 6,000 potholes throughout the city.

 City trash workers currently pick up trash, recycling, yard waste and bulky items for approximately 30,000 customers regardless of the weather.
-City solid waste crews cover more than 50 square miles each week.
+Last year, City solid waste crews picked up more than 43,400 tons of waste, covering more than 50 square miles each week.
 The only holidays crews do not work are Thanksgiving Day and Christmas Day.

 Stormwater crews clear storm ditches, operate street sweepers and inspect retention ponds on a regular basis.
 Their jobs become especially important during hurricane season.
-Last year, crews cleaned 54 miles of ditches and swept almost 10,500 miles of streets collecting 3,015 tons of debris.
+Last year, crews cleaned more than 40 miles of ditches and swept almost 9,000 miles of streets collecting almost 3,000 tons of debris.

 These workers were all trained to recognize the critical signs of heat exhaustion or heat stroke and take steps to prevent it.
 Would you know what to do?